 Organizations should focus on:

-Clear and ease of use mobile BI app design
+Clear and ease of use are top priorities in designing mobile BI apps

 Designers of these applications have to provide:

 - Polish aesthetics, simple design,